SBDojo/SBDojo.github.io/_pages/team.md

         excerpt: >-
                 Krish is a sophomore at SBHS.
 In his free time, he likes to play video games with his friends, and is looking to specialize in game development.
-                In regards to music, he enjoys listening to music, making music, and singing, and is looking to join the school's theatre club.
+                He enjoys listening to music, making music, and singing, and is looking to join the school's theatre club.
 ---